We all know that water is great for cleaning but there are some situations where it’s better to avoid it.

 Follow along on this step-by-step guide:

-Carpets attract all kind of creepy crawlers, dirt, and bacteria, so step #1 is to get it all out.
+Carpets attract all kinds of creepy crawlers, dirt, and bacteria, so step #1 is to get it all out.
 Start by sweeping the dirt out of the carpet.
 The broom’s bristles will loosen up the dirt and all other undesirable particles.

 You may think any broom will do.
 Well, only if you repeat this process a couple of times… a regular broom only has nylon fibers, which work great for other types of floors but not for carpets. if you want a great and affordable broom that will get you the job done in no time, here you have two options (the first one is better for pet owners, but the second is cheaper):